NangoHQ/nango/docs/docs/quickstart.md

 var nango = new Nango({ publicKey: '<PUBLIC-KEY>' });

 // Trigger an OAuth flow
-// Param 1: unique config key from Step 2 (bullet 4)
+// Param 1: config key from Step 2 (bullet 4)
 // Param 2: ID you will use to retrieve the connection (most often the user ID) nango
     .auth('<CONFIG-KEY>', '<CONNECTION-ID>')